LiamDawe/steamdeck_spamblock/README.md

 # About
 This is for blocking Steam Deck spam news sites from appearing in search engines results.
 To be used with Ublock Origin.

 Why?
 With more and more sites chasing SEO (Search Engine Optimization), most search engines results are becoming a mess of ridiculous clickbait.
+Full of articles that make you scroll past their life story, and something unrelated, before giving you info and it's not even good.
 It makes finding anything interesting, and what you actually what, a complete nightmare.
 So I decided to do something about it for my sanity.

 # How To Use